-Only medical imaging and radiation therapy professionals who have completed the appropriate education and obtained certification(s) as outlined in these standards should perform radiographic procedures.
+Only medical imaging and radiation therapy professionals who have completed the appropriate education and obtained certification(s) as outlined in these standards should perform magnetic resonance procedures.

-Radiographers prepare for their roles on the interdisciplinary team by successfully completing a program in radiography that is programmatically accredited or part of an institution that is regionally accredited, and by attaining appropriate primary certification from the ARRT.
+Magnetic resonance technologists prepare for their role on the interdisciplinary team through one of the following:

+Successfully completing a program in magnetic resonance technology that is programmatically accredited or part of an institution that is regionally accredited, and by attaining certification in magnetic resonance from the ARRT.